micro-ROS/micro_ros_setup/README.md

 # Supported platforms

+This package is the **official build system for micro-ROS**.
+It provides tools and utils to crosscompile micro-ROS with just the common ROS 2 tools for these platforms:

 | RTOS                                     | Platform                                                                                             | Version              | Example                      |
 | ---------------------------------------- | ---------------------------------------------------------------------------------------------------- | -------------------- | ---------------------------- |
 | [Nuttx](https://nuttx.org/)              | [Olimex STM32-E407](https://www.olimex.com/Products/ARM/ST/STM32-E407/open-source-hardware)          | v7.29                | `nuttx olimex-stm32-e407`    |